projectcalico/calico/master/security/Defend against a DoS attack.md

+---
+title: Defend against a DoS attack
+---

 ### Big Picture

-Calico automatically enforces certain types of blacklist policies at the earliest possible point in the packet processing pipeline, including offloading to NIC hardware whenever possible. test
+Calico automatically enforces specific types of blacklist policies at the earliest possible point in the packet processing pipeline, including offloading to NIC hardware whenever possible.

 ### Value
-When under DoS attack, your cluster can receive massive numbers of connection requests from attackers.
+During a DoS attack, your cluster can receive massive numbers of connection requests from attackers.
 The faster these connection requests are dropped, the less flooding and overloading to your hosts.
-Calico allows you to define DoS mitigation rules in network policy, enforces these as efficiently as possible to minimize the impact in a DoS attack.
+When you define DoS mitigation rules in Calico network policy, Calico enforces the rules as efficiently as possible to minimize the impact.

 ### Features
 This how-to article uses the following Calico features:
 - One or more host endpoints as the policy enforcement point
-- A global network set to manage your blacklisted CIDRs
+- A global network set to manage blacklisted CIDRs
 - A global network policy to deny ingress traffic from IPs in the global network set

 ### Concepts